rootw4re/tylercubell.github.io/_posts/2016-3-02-Postgres-Immutable-Concat-in-Indexes.md

   - Posts
 ---

-The [volitility category](http://www.postgresql.org/docs/8.3/static/xfunc-volatility.html) of Postgres `concat` function is STABLE which means `guaranteed to return the same results given the same arguments for all rows within a single statement`.
+The [volitility category](http://www.postgresql.org/docs/8.3/static/xfunc-volatility.html) of Postgres `concat` function is STABLE which means it's `guaranteed to return the same results given the same arguments for all rows within a single statement`.
 Basically, you're out of luck if you want to use this function in an index.
 Tom Lane explains in [this post](http://www.postgresql.org/message-id/3361.1410026366@sss.pgh.pa.us):

 ```
 > The pg_catalog.concat() is defined as STABLE function.